aya-prover/aya-prover-docs/aya/blog/jit-compile.aya.md

 ```

 The important constructor to consider here is `TermV1::lam`{},
 whose body will allow the use of bound variables.
-If a term is completely outside of a `TermV1::lam`{},
+If a term is completely outside a `TermV1::lam`{},
 it will make no sense.
 The substitution operation is only performed on bodies of lambdas,
 by replacing a De Bruijn index with a term.
 It might make sense to use types to enforce that: